RealtyTrac

 RealtyTrac is a real estate information company and an online marketplace for foreclosed and defaulted properties in the United States.
 It was founded in 1993 and is based in Santa Barbara, California.
 It publishes a monthly U.S. Foreclosure Market Report.

 In November 2011 Renovo Capital LLC, a private equity firm, bought a majority stake in the company and formed a new company, Renwood RealtyTrac LLC.
 James Saccacio was replaced as CEO by Brandon Moore, previously a senior executive at One Technologies, with Saccacio staying as a spokesman and board member.

-In August 2012, CEO Brandon Moore was replaced by acting President and COO James Moyle, who joined RealtyTrac during the acquisition of Homefacts in April 2012, where he served as CEO.
+In August 2012, CEO Brandon Moore was replaced by acting President and COO James Moyle, who joined RealtyTrac during the acquisition of Homefacts in April 2012, where he was CEO.

 In 2022, RealtyTrac was acquired by Nations Info Corp.
+Following the acquisition, David Teng, who had joined Nations Info Corp as President in 2020, was appointed CEO of RealtyTrac.

 Operation

 The site has over 1 million "distressed" properties in its database at any time.
 In 2008 they had 150 data collectors, who collected data directly from notices posted on courthouse noticeboards or from county recorder offices.
 The site charges a monthly fee for access to their listings.
 The company provides data to MSN Real Estate, Yahoo!
 Real Estate and The Wall Street Journal and from 2005 they press release monthly figures on foreclosures that they say are a good indicator of real estate appreciation or depreciation.
 Government agencies and Wall Street analysts also use the data, which are given free to government bodies.